The Best of Us For the Rest of Us

-(This article was originally featured on the SOCAP Blog on November 1st, 2018.
-You can check out the original here.)
+(This article was originally featured on SOCAP’s Blog in November 2018.)

 Values matter.
 In a world where what we stand for guides how we act, think, engage, and work, aligning our dollars with the things we believe in is a tool that should be available to all.